patiljignesh/iOS-Swift-with-First-Principles/Struct.md

   - Properties: ` let name, var citizen, var resources `
   - Behaviour: ` func doSomething() {...} `
 - When creating a struct file, keep the file name same as the struct
+- Method is when a function like is place in a struct.
+E.g. doSomething()
 - Example:

 ```